ringo/ringojs.org/site/documentation/ringo_with_spring.md

         }
     }

-In order to launch your RingoJS web application using this servlet, you simply replace the `JsgiServlet` with `ExtJsgiServlet`.
+In order to launch your Ringo web application using this servlet, you simply replace the `JsgiServlet` with `ExtJsgiServlet`.

 ## web.xml